Abel Album Discography

 number.
 There is no indication of ownership on the label, or on the jacket for that matter.
 Why do we

-the professional pressing done at the same place Laurie got their albums pressed.
-(And just to be
+link with Glen Stuart, and the professional pressing done at the same place Laurie got their albums

-facetious, the gold label blanks could have been some left over label blanks from the old gold Laurie
+pressed.
+(And just to be facetious, the gold label blanks could have been some left over label blanks

-label.)
+from the old gold Laurie label.)
 But mainly, the Laurie masters.

 We would appreciate any additions or corrections to this discography.
 Just send them to us via e-mail.
 Both Sides Now Publications is an information